souwwang/Cox-Cure-Overall-Exposure/README.md

-# Random-Tobit-Overall-Exposure
+# Cox-Cure-Overall-Exposure
-Estimation of Overall Exposure Effects for Random Effect Tobit Regression Models
+Exposure Assessment for Cox Proportional Hazards Cure Models with Interval-Censored Survival Data

 SAS Macro for Wang W, and Griswold ME (2016).
 Estimating overall exposure effects for the clustered and censored outcome using random effect Tobit regression models.
 Statistics in Medicine, submitted.